-The British Retail Consortium (BRC) announced an average national vacancy rate figure of 9.6% at the end of the monitoring period (April 2016) so the rate identified for Mansfield at March 2016 (12.6%) is above this average.
+The British Retail Consortium (BRC) announced an average national vacancy rate figure of 9.4% towards the end of the monitoring period (January 2017) so the rate identified for Mansfield at March 2017 (13.3%) is above this average.
 Positively, vacancy rates in the main retailing areas are low.

-The environmental quality of the centre is reasonable in the most part, although Stockwell Gate and White Hart Street are a cause for concern mostly due to the number of vacant units.
+The environmental quality of the centre is reasonable in the most part, although Stockwell Gate and White Hart Street are a cause for concern-mostly due to the number of vacant units.
 These areas benefit from either planning consent for their redevelopment, or adopted planning guidance to steer their future development.
 Environmental quality is particularly strong in the conservation areas, and the improvements to the pedestrian environment which have taken place throughout much of the centre greatly enhance its vitality and viability.